rodrihgh/rodrihgh.github.io/_projects/music-math.md

 While exploring different scales and chords you can also tune these additional parameters:

-- **Number of notes**: You may only be familiar with 7-note or 12-note scales, but from 1 to 53 and beyond all qualify as musical scales, and you are free to to select many of them.
+- **Number of notes**: You may only be familiar with scales that have 7 notes (a.k.a the _diatonic scale_, C-D-E-F-G-A-B, Do-Re-Mi-Fa-Sol-La-Si or the white keys of the piano) or 12-note scales (the _chromatic scale_, if we add the black keys as well), but from 1 to 53 and beyond all qualify as musical scales, and you are free to to select many of them.